darrellroot/SwiftSnmpKit/Sources/SwiftSnmpKit/Documentation.docc/Documentation.md

 1. SNMP Response
 2. SNMP Report

-SNMP EngineIDs, Engine Boots, and Engine Times will be reported byt he SnmpSender singleton and used for future queries.
+SNMP EngineIDs, Engine Boots, and Engine Times will be reported by the SnmpSender singleton and used for future queries.

 ## Overview